-One of the main questions I get asked since going vegan (aside from where will you get your protein from and what if you get stuck on that mythical dessert island that vegans should recoil in fear at) is what do you eat?
+One of the main questions I get asked since going vegan (aside from where will you get your protein from and what if you get stuck on that mythical dessert island that vegans should recoil in fear at) is “What do you eat?”
+So I thought instead of repeating myself a millions times (read: three), I would type it all into a handy blog post.

-I’ve promised a few people now that I would do a little round up of my favourite easy meals and well, here it is.
 Since going vegan, I have fallen in love with cooking all over again.
-Yes I still have my days where I chuck some pasta in a pan and not much else but experimenting with flavours and using different veggies has become something I find a lot of joy from now.
+Yes I still have my days where I chuck some pasta in a pan and not much else but experimenting with flavours and using different veggies has become something I find a lot of joy from.
 Not only this but my tastes buds have evolved massively!!
 I wouldn’t even go near a curry till I turned vegan and now I bloody love it.

-I should start by saying however, that despite the enjoyment I get from cooking, there is no real method to what I make.
+A little disclaimer before we dive in though… despite the enjoyment I get from cooking, there is no real method to what I make.
 I’m more of a “let’s chuck this lot in and see what happens” kinda gal.
-I’m also a firm believer in – kitchen rules are made to be broken – so I tend not to follow recipes perfectly and would suggest that you too take mine with a pinch of salt.
+I’m also a firm believer in – kitchen rules are made to be broken – so I tend not to follow recipes perfectly and would suggest that you too, take mine with a pinch of salt.

-So with most of these recipes I tend to just chuck in whatever vegetables I have at home that need using up.
+So with most of these recipes I tend to just throw in the vegetables that need using up.
 My favourites are:

 Onion, garlic, red bell peppers, courgette, aubergine.